ualberta-mueller-group/MCGS/docs/development-notes.md

     - `class assert_restore_sumgame` (`sumgame.h`)
         - Derives from `assert_restore_alternating_game`
         - Ensures global_hash, number of subgames (active or inactive), and undo_code/play_record/change_record stack sizes are all restored

+## Sumgame's Usage Of the Database
+The database stores outcome classes for single subgames. `sumgame` uses this data, from the global database object (`get_global_database()` in `global_database.h`), during solving, to terminate search early in some cases

+- `sumgame::simplify_db()` is called at the start of `sumgame::_solve_with_timeout()`
+    - This method looks up every active subgame's outcome class in the database
+    - P positions are deactivated, and all other outcome classes are counted
+    - The winner of the current game is known without further search when all subgames' outcome classes are known, and one of the following holds (after omitting P positions):

+        - All outcome classes are `L`, or all outcome classes are `R`
+        - Exactly one outcome class is `N`, and no outcome classes are "negative" for current player
+            - For `BLACK` to play, this means there are no `R` outcome classes
+            - For `WHITE` to play, this means there are no `L` outcome classes

+## Solver Stats
+During search, `sumgame::_solve_with_timeout()` records events using the global instance of the `solver_stats` class (defined in `solver_stats.h`).

+This includes:
+- Node count (calls to `sumgame::_solve_with_timeout`)
+- Transposition table lookup hit/miss count
+- Database lookup hit/miss count
+- Maximum search depth

+TODO: These are currently only printed to csv output for the experiments in the paper, and are discarded for other tests i.e. `./MCGS --run-tests`

 # More On Data Types